Universal truth of operator statements via ideal membership: Modelling operator statements using many-sorted logic

-Our language allows us to state the \emph{axioms of preadditive semicategories}.
-We denote the set of these axioms by $\AA$ and to define it we introduce the auxiliary sets $\AA_{u,u',v,v'}$, with $u,u',v,v' \in O$, containing the sentences listed below.
+As a special class of operator statements, we can formulate the \emph{axioms of preadditive semicategories}.
+We denote the set of these axioms by $\Axioms$, and to define it, we introduce the auxiliary sets $\Axioms_{t,u,v,w}$, with $t,u,v,w \in \bm{O}$, containing the sentences listed below.
 To make the sorts of the variables used better visible, we write $x^{(u,v)}$ in the prefix if $x$ is a variable of sort $(u,v)$.
+Furthermore, to simplify the notation, we use the same symbols $-$, $+$, and~$\cdot$ for all arithmetic function symbols $-_{u,v}$, $+_{u,v}$, and $\cdot_{u,v,w}$.
+We also use the usual infix notation for $+$ and $\cdot$, and we assume the natural precedence of these operations.

+Note that the sorts of the used arithmetic function symbols are determined implicitly by the sorts of the variables.
+For example, adding the sorts of the function symbols explicitly to the last axiom listed above yields

-\begin{definition} Let $\Sigma = (O,F,C,\sigma)$ be a signature and $\AA_{u,u',v,v'}$ be as above.
-The set $\AA$ of \emph{axioms of preadditive semicategories} in signature $\Sigma$ is given by
+\begin{definition} Let $\Sigma = (\bm{O} \times \bm{O},\bm{C},\bm{F},\sigma)$ be a signature and $\Axioms_{t,u,v,w}$ be as above.
+The set $\Axioms$ of \emph{axioms of preadditive semicategories in signature $\Sigma$} is given by

 \end{definition}